 Provides a foundation of basic knowledge and skills for employment in a physician's office or clinic.
-Includes the topics of reception techniques, medical records and related laws, professional communication, appointment scheduling, telephone procedures, and office maintenance.
+Topics include reception techniques, medical records and related laws, appointment scheduling, telephone use procedures, and office maintenance.
+This may be taken as a stand-alone course for students in the Medical Reception certificate program.
+It also serves as the first in a three-part series required for AAS in Medical Administrative Support, COP in Medical Billing & Coding, AAS/COP in Medical Assisting.